EXCLUSIVE-Hong Kong's former chief judge says upholding rule of law not political | Politics

 Former chief justice Geoffrey Ma made his remarks to several hundred members of the Law Society on Tuesday and later provided Reuters with a transcript of the speech in response to questions.
 Hong Kong judges symbolise one of the core promises of the city's return from British to Chinese rule in 1997 along with continued freedoms: the right to a fair trial and equality under the law, all administered by an independent judiciary.

-Hong Kong's former chief judge urged solicitors to continue speaking up for the rule of law, saying it was their duty to the public and not political as they voted in a fractious election overshadowed by a national security law imposed by China.
+Hong Kong's former chief judge urged solicitors to continue speaking up for the rule of law, saying it was their public duty and not political, as lawyers chose a council to govern their profession overshadowed by a national security law imposed by China.
 Former chief justice Geoffrey Ma made his remarks to several hundred members of the Law Society on Tuesday and later provided Reuters with a transcript of the speech in response to questions.

 Ma told the society that lawyers' "owed duties" were to justice and its administration.
 "Primary among the duties owed in the public interest is the support of the rule of law ...
 The rule of law is not a political concept," said Ma, who retired in January after 10 years as chief justice and nearly 20 years as a judge.
 "It is a concept that has, as its foundation, the law itself and its spirit."